use-ink/ink/ARCHITECTURE.md

 This is how ink! smart contracts are executed on a blockchain: they are uploaded to a blockchain that runs PolkaVM, PolkaVM then interprets them.
-As contracts are executed in a sandbox execution environment on the blockchain itself we compile them to a `no_std` environment.
+As contracts are executed in an isolated runtime environment on the blockchain itself we compile them to a `no_std` environment.
 More specifically they are executed by the [`pallet-revive`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/revive), a module of the Polkadot SDK blockchain framework.
-This module takes ink! smart contracts and runs them in a PolkaVM sandbox environment.
+This module takes ink! smart contracts and runs them in a PolkaVM execution environment.
 It also provides an API to smart contracts for anything a smart contract
 needs: storing + retrieving data, calling other contracts, sending value, fetching the block number, ….